MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/includes/importing-mrtk.md

 <img src="../images/mr-learning-base/base-02-section4-step1-4-openxr.png" width="650px" alt="MixedRealityFeatureTool Discover Features">

-Check the **Mixed Reality Toolkit Foundation** and click on the dropdown next to it to select **MRTK 2.7.0**, also check the **Mixed Reality OpenXR Plugin** and click on the dropdown next to it to select most recent version available, then click on **Get features** button to download the selected packages.
+Check the **Mixed Reality Toolkit Foundation** and click on the dropdown next to it to select **MRTK 2.7.2**, also check the **Mixed Reality OpenXR Plugin 1.0.0** and click on the dropdown next to it to select most recent version available, then click on **Get features** button to download the selected packages.

 <img src="../images/mr-learning-base/base-02-section4-step1-5-openxr.png" width="650px" alt="MixedRealityFeatureTool Open MixedReality">